18 Bad Habits That Are Thinning Your Hair

 Almost as bad as ignoring hair changes is trying to compensate for them in a way that can actually make the problem worse, says Saviano: “When women are used to having a lot of body in their hair and they notice it’s starting to seem thinner, often they’ll go to extreme measures to get the body back.”
 He explains that many of the things that can temporarily make hair seem thicker, like teasing, can be extremely damaging.
 “Even worse are products that require you to pull the hair from the roots to get a good set,” he says.

-Also, once people are worried about thinning hair, many of them start to constantly check it to see what's happening.
-"Don't keep running your hands through your hair to see how many strands are coming out," urges Kingsley.
-"That causes even more stress, which makes the hair loss worse.
-Instead, try to get to the root—pun intended—of the problem to find out why your hair is thinning in the first place."
-Now check out more reasons your hair is falling out.
+Also, once people are worried about thinning hair, many of them start to constantly check it to see what’s happening.
+“Don’t keep running your hands through your hair to see how many strands are coming out,” urges Kingsley.
+“That causes even more stress, which makes the hair loss worse.
+Instead, try to get to the root—pun intended—of the problem to find out why your hair is thinning in the first place.”
+Next, check out these 30 tips for healthier hair.